 If you change your address, you must submit the notification for moving out with your residence card, to the local city hall of your previous residence.
 There, a "Certificate of moving out" will be issued.
-After that, you must take the notification for moving in, with the certificate and your residence card, to the local city hall of your new residence within 14 days of moving in to the new residence.
+After that, you must take the procedure for moving in, with the certificate and your residence card, to the local city hall of your new residence within 14 days of moving into the new residence.

 (3) Application for other changes (other than address)

 Changes and corrections on the Residence card (e.g., name and nationality) must be submitted to the Immigration Office within 14 days of the change.
-When applying for a n update of the period of stay, you can includ e the Chinese characters of your name on the residence card without any changes being levied.
+Only when you apply for an update for the period of stay, you are permitted to include the Chinese characters of your name on the residence card without any changes being levied.